 - Excessive intake of heavy, fatty and sweet foods

 - Lack of exercise

 - Excessive steroid use causing increased weight

-Ayurvedic perspective & line of treatment for obesity (staulya)
+Ayurvedic perspective and treatment of obesity

 Described by the Caraka Samhita[i] as one of the “eight despicable diseases” as it is hard to treat and because patient willpower is essential for any management plan to be effective.